 In determining the stipend amount, consideration will be given to the student’s academic and career achievements.

-The stipends will be reviewed periodically with regard to availability of funds, cost of living and stipends available at other competitive institutions.
+The stipends will be reviewed periodically with regard to the availability of funds, cost of living and stipends available at other competitive institutions.

 Stipends for research assistants are determined by the principal investigator and approved by the chairman and are based on the qualifications of the student employee, the nature of the work performed and the available financial resources.
 Such stipends must be in accord with any relevant stipulations of the contracting/granting agency.
 The principal investigator may use the pay scale for graduate teaching assistants as a guide in determining the stipends for graduate research assistants.